“And you, being dead in your trespasses and the uncircumcision of your flesh, He has made alive together with Him

 This is “dead” spiritually, not physically.
-Before we received forgiveness in Christ we were dead to God by our violation of his standards.
+Before we received forgiveness in Christ, we were dead to God by our violation of his standards.
 That is the predicament of the lost.
 It is the past of the child of God.
-Instead of being dead to God he is alive to God.
+Instead of being dead to God, he is alive to God.
 Instead of being dead in trespasses, the Christian is dead to sin.
-This is the violation of God in act.
+This is the violation of God in the act.

 The word “being” indicates our status quo of death.
-As a non-Christian we were in the status quo death.
+As a non-Christian, we were in the status quo of death.
 Unbelievers are outside God’s eternal plan for salvation and out of phase with God personally.

 Death means separation, not annihilation.
-Before we came to know Christ, we were cut off from God (John 5:24,25; II Cor.
+Before we came to know Christ, we were cut off from God (John 5:24,25; 2 Cor.
 5:14,15; Rom.
 6:13).
 Those in sin are dead in sin.
-As death deteriorates the body so sin corrupts the soul.
-As a dead man is unable to help himself, so a man dead in sin is unable to help himself.
-He is dead to God so he cannot pray.
+As death deteriorates, the body, so sin corrupts the soul.
+As a dead man cannot help himself, so a man dead in sin is unable to help himself.
+He is dead to God, so he cannot pray.
 He cannot please God.
 He clearly cannot measure up to the standards of who God is.
-He has no capacity for knowing God (I Cor.
+He has no capacity for knowing God (1 Cor.
 2:14).
 They have nothing with which to know God.

 “and the uncircumcision of your flesh”

 The non-Christian’s nature is “uncircumcised,” that is, separated from God.
 “Uncircumcision” describes our state of being before we came to know Christ.
 We were dead in our state.
 When we believed that the cross circumcized our violation of God, God put us in right relation to himself.
 However, the corrupt moral condition in which the desires of the sin capacity still operate in the believer.
 This is the violation of God in principle.

 The term “uncircumcised” refers to both male and female.
 All human beings have fallen sin capacities.

 Every Christian has a factory that produces sin– the sin capacity.